-Public clouds are appropriately secure for many types of workloads, but aren’t right for everything, largely because they lack the isolation of private clouds.
-Public clouds support multitenancy, meaning you rent computing power (or storage space) from the cloud provider alongside other "tenants".
-Each tenant signs an SLA with the cloud provider that documents who’s responsible and liable for what.
+Public clouds—for example, Amazon Web Services (AWS), Microsoft Azure, and Google—are appropriately secure for many types of workloads, but aren’t right for everything, largely because they lack the isolation of private clouds.
+Public clouds support multitenancy, meaning you rent computing power (or storage space) from the cloud service provider's data center alongside other "tenants".
+Each tenant signs a service-level agreement (SLA) with the cloud provider that documents who’s responsible and liable for what.
 It’s a lot like leasing a physical space from a landlord.
 The landlord (cloud provider) promises to maintain the building (cloud infrastructure), hold the keys (access), and generally stay out of the tenant’s way (privacy).
-In return, the tenant promises not to do anything (e.g. run unsecured applications) that would corrupt the integrity of the building or bother other tenants.
+In return, the tenant promises not to do anything (e.g. run unsecured apps) that would corrupt the integrity of the building or bother other tenants.
 But you can’t choose your neighbors, and it’s possible to end up with a neighbor who lets in something harmful.
 While the cloud provider’s infrastructure security team is watching for unusual events, stealthy or aggressive threats—like malicious distributed denial-of-service (DDoS) attacks—can still negatively affect other tenants.

 That’s why more enterprises are turning to hybrid clouds, which give you the best of all the clouds.
 A hybrid cloud is a combination of 2 or more interconnected cloud environments—public or private.